w3c/webextensions/proposals/proposal_template.md

 ### Manifest File Changes

 Document if your API will require additional manifest fields to be added or modified (other than a new permission), and what they will do.
+If non-trivial, describe the validation and error handling.
+When a failure is not critical, prefer a soft warning over a hard error.
+Hard errors will prevent the extension from loading, which makes it more challenging to change or expand behavior in the future.

 If there are no new manifest fields, indicate so here.

 ## Security and Privacy